formkit/docs-content/inputs/datepicker.md

 ## Timezones

-Time is a notoriously hard thing to work with in any software development, but especially browser-based JavaScript.
-To help ease this pain, the datepicker supports the ability to explicitly specify the `timezone` of the input.
+Time is a notoriously hard thing to work with in any software environment, but especially browser-based JavaScript.
+The `datepicker` provides some options to help work around these challenges.

 ::CollapsedDetails
 ---
-  label: 'Timezones, dates, and formats deep dive'
+  label: 'Timezones, dates, and formats case study'
 ---
-To better understand how the `timezone` prop operates, it is useful to have an initial understand of the `Date` object in JavaScript.
+In order to work with dates and times in JavaScript it is useful to have an initial understand of the `Date` object.
 The date object in JavaScript is fundamentally a a Unix timestamp (number of milliseconds since `Jan 1 1970 at 00:00:00Z`).
 However, it is *always* localized to the client’s time.
 This localization is expressed in an an offset from `UTC`.
 Your browser’s current time is:

 :CurrentTime{label="Client (browser) time"}